Cop who saved Auckland teen from taking her life speaks out: 'I feel honoured'

 Jazz's story will have seen many police officers throughout New Zealand reflect on their experiences in dealing with these types of jobs.

-Police officers are real people, with feelings and emotions just like you, and to no surprise we do not switch them off when we begin our shift.
+Police officers are real people, with feelings and emotions just like you, and we do not switch them off when we begin our shift.

-I have recently become a mother and I can only hope that in the future, should my daughter ever be in need of help, there will be someone as eager to go above and beyond to keep her in this world with me.
+I have recently become a mother and I can only hope that in the future, should my daughter ever need help, there will be someone as eager to go above and beyond to keep her in this world with me.

-For police staff, getting feedback like what Jazz gave us is like receiving a bonus but unlike a bonus, it lasts a lot longer with an unmeasurable amount of job satisfaction when we hear that we have impacted a person's life.
+For police staff, getting feedback like that Jazz gave us is like receiving a bonus but, unlike a bonus, it lasts a lot longer with an unmeasurable amount of job satisfaction when we hear that we have impacted a person's life.

 This is after all, why we got into this job, to help people and keep them safe.